adamjast/rewardful/README.md

 ## 3A.
 What businesses want

+How can online reviews play a more useful role with your business?

 ### What we think businesses want
+1. Businesses want more control over online reviews (not verifed)
+2. Businesses want trustworthy reviews (no anonymous reviews) (not verifed)
-1. Businesses with little to no reviews want more reviews (not verifed)
+3. Businesses with little to no reviews want more reviews (not verifed)
-2. Businesses want more control over online reviews (not verifed)
+4. Businesses want reviewers to write higher quality reviews (not verifed)

 ### What businesses actually want
 1. ...